mediocregopher/blog.mediocregopher.com/static/src/follow.md

 ## Option 3: Twitter

 New posts are automatically published to [my Twitter](https://twitter.com/{{
-site.twitter_username }}).
-Simply follow me there and pray the algorithm smiles upon my tweets enough to show them to you! :pray: :pray: :pray:
+site.twitter_username }}), so you can follow me there and pray the algorithm smiles upon my tweets enough to show them to you! :pray: :pray: :pray:

+(Apparently the twitter algo downranks posts with links in them, so don't waste your time praying too hard.)